Chess knight courtesy of COCHISE LEATHER COMPANY

 Lone Pine, California, United States of America

-Have Gun – Will Travel episodes (written, spoken and credits).
-Internet Movie Database (IMDb), authors (cited), philosophers (cited), poets (cited) and individual observation.
+Have Gun – Will Travel episodes (written, spoken and credits), Internet Movie Database (IMDb), Wikipedia, individual observations, and others as indicated by the links.

 Note: Give credit when credit is due.
 Suggestions for corrections, additions and deletions are welcome through the Dispatch Rider.
 Please provide information and the grounds on which the claim is based.